aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 You can configure CORS at the `APIGatewayRestResolver` constructor via `cors` parameter using the `CORSConfig` class.

-This will ensure that CORS headers are always returned as part of the response when your functions match the path invoked.
+This will ensure that CORS headers are returned as part of the response when your functions match the path invoked and the `Origin` matches one of the allowed values.

 ???+ tip
     Optionally disable CORS on a per path basis with `cors=False` parameter.